ginetta/skeleton/README.md

 ### Design principles:
 - We value convention over configuration
 - We try to abstract convention when possible
-- We strive to impose as tools as possible to make it easy to swap tools to your liking
+- We strive to impose as few tools as possible to make it easy to swap them as you like

 ## <a id="getting-started">Getting started</a>